 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes ("ASU 2019-12"), which is intended to simplify various aspects related to accounting for income taxes.
 ASU 2019-12 removes certain exceptions to the general principles in ASC 740 and also clarifies and amends existing guidance to improve consistent application.
 This guidance is effective for fiscal years beginning after December 15, 2021, and interim periods within fiscal years beginning after December 15, 2022, with early adoption permitted.
-The Company is currently evaluating the impact of this standard on its consolidated financial statements.
+The Company adopted this guidance on January 1, 2022.
+There is no impact to the consolidated balance sheets as of December 31, 2022 because of the full valuation allowance position taken for deferred taxes.